 Therefore, living a life of faith and trust in God is very difficult.
 Not because trusting God is so hard, but rather because you find yourself fighting not only your own doubts that arise, but the bombardment of unbeliving words from many others close to you.
 You will find yourself alone dodging and ducking the firey darts of the enemy trying to get you to give up and be worldly like all the professed Christians around you.

 The Bible reveals that God is faithful and he will do what he said he would do.
+God can be trusted.
+We can put our confidence in him (Proverbs 3:25-26).
 Sometimes the situation surely doesn’t look like things will turn out good, but God is still faithful.
-The bible says that the just shall live by his faith (See Habbakkuk 2:4, Romans 1:17).
-Either most so called Christians are not just, or they didn’t get the memo so to speak (i.e., they don’t read and practice the bible)..
+The Bible says that the just shall live by his faith (See Habbakkuk 2:4, Romans 1:17).
+Either most so called Christians are not just, or they didn’t get the memo so to speak (i.e., they don’t read and practice the Bible).

-Encourage yourself.
+Find ways to encourage yourself.
 You may find that those around you will not be a source of encouragement, but instead a source of doubt, ungelief, and frustration.
 You have to be constantly on your guard for the unbelieving words of those around you else they will cause your faith to diminish.
 This is not to suggest that your faith is so much greater than everyone else.
-The bible says that we have all been given the measure of faith (Romans 12:3).
+The Bible says that we have all been given the measure of faith (Romans 12:3).
 We all have the capability to trust and depend on God.
 However, the difference is in the matter of pursuit.

 I should also say that you should not resent those people around you who throw seeds of unbelief at you.
 They just don’t know any better.
 Many times they mean very well for you.
 If they say, “Go to the doctor,” then realize that to them the doctor is the answer.
 Their faith is in medical science as represented by the doctor.
 So they mean well, but they are on a different path than you.

 Continue pursuing God.
 Continue on your journey to depend on God for your life.
 It’s made more difficult because not many will be on the same path as you.
 However, remember that God will direct your path (See Proverbs 3:5-6).
 Don’t let it get you down that most if not all your family and friends closest to you are not with you on your path to a godly lifestyle.
 Realize that they do care about you, but are not on the same path as you.
 Reach out to others for fellowship, which I find helps tremedously.
 Keep reading and studying your bible.
-Keep practicing what you learn from the bible and keep moving forward.
+Keep practicing what you learn from the Bible and keep moving forward.
 Don’t be discouraged, but rather encourage yourself!